Where in the World Has My DNA Traveled? DNA and Locality Research

 3. Why did it happen?

-While using DNA in genealogical research, there is a quick answer to this question – there was relationship between two people that produced a child.
+While using DNA in genealogical research, there is a quick answer to this question – there was a relationship between two people that produced a child.
 These two people needed to be in the same location at the same time for that conception to occur.
-Oftentimes the two people were married, sometimes they were not.
+Frequently the two people were married, sometimes they were not.

 Where did it happen?